 The New Haven Register reports that there may be four victims in total.
 On August 2, authorities said that in one instance, Ramos is accused of having sex with a special education student in a restaurant.
 The Register says the restaurant is in Shelton, Connecticut, and the alleged sex happened in the “electrical room.”
 In that instance, Ramos is accused of telling the victim that her husband no longer wanted to have sex.
 The special education teacher allegedly said the teenager was the best sex she had ever had.

 After initially denying the relationship, Ramos later admitted that she had been having sex with one of her alleged victims from December 2016 until April 2017, reports the Connecticut Post.
 Ramos is free on a $50,000 bail and appeared in court in Bridgeport on July 11.
 The New Haven Register reports that Ramos was accompanied by her husband during her appearance.
+The Connecticut Post later reported that Ramos’ husband had divorced her and she was in a battle for the custody of their 2-year-old son.

 If convicted on charges of second-degree sexual assault, Ramos could face 10 years in prison.